tiffanymonroe/tictacReact/README.md

 Each move in the move list should be a link to jump back to that move.
 If you click any move link, the board should immediately update to show what the game looked like at that time.

-Also, update `handleClick` to be aware of `stepNumber` when reading the current board state so that you can go back in time, then click in the board to create a new entry.
+Also, update `handleClick` so that when reading the current board state when you can go back in time, you can then click in the board to create a new entry.

-> Hint: It's easiest to `.slice()` off the extra elements from history at the very top of `handleClick`.

 **You can see the desired solution [here](https://susiremondi.github.io/tictacSolution/)**